Wayfair Logo

 Wayfair Logo History

 The online store’s debut name was CSN Stores.
 But it wasn’t the first organization created by two Cornell University graduates: at the time, they had two firms (Simplify Mobile and iXL).
-So the young entrepreneurs already had experience.
+So, the young entrepreneurs already had experience.
 They opened a joint company and started selling racks and storage systems over the Internet.
-One of them took on the position of chairman and the other the position of CEO.
+One of them took on the position of chairman and the other the CEO.
 They didn’t think long about the name, using the letters of their initials.

 2002 – 2011